Vincent-Omondi/stylize/README.md

 - **asciiart.go**: A package that handles form action, loading ascii characters and generating ascii art
 - **index.go**: A package that handles the landing page of the web tool
 - **error.go**: A package that handles error page to allow for effective communication of any errors that occur
+- **export** : A package that handles download of a file containing the art created

 ### Built With